Florida Supreme Court: PTSD Relevant in Self-Defense

 Brancato Law Firm, P.A.

 In Oquendo v.
-State, SC2023-0807 (Fla.
-October 9, 2025), the Florida Supreme Court clarified an important question for anyone claiming self-defense — especially military veterans or trauma survivors.
+State, the Florida Supreme Court clarified an important question for anyone claiming self-defense—especially military veterans or trauma survivors.
+The ruling opens the door to PTSD evidence but also establishes clear requirements for how that evidence must be presented.

-That distinction matters because it allows expert testimony on post-traumatic stress disorder (PTSD) to help explain how a defendant perceived danger in a moment of crisis.
-However, PTSD evidence alone won’t justify self-defense.
+The distinction matters because PTSD evidence alone won’t justify self-defense.
 The attorney must tie it directly to both parts of the legal test.
+Once the defense makes a sufficient showing, the State must disprove self-defense beyond a reasonable doubt.

 Why PTSD Matters in Self-Defense Cases

-An attorney’s strategy must go beyond introducing a PTSD diagnosis.
-Success depends on helping jurors understand the defendant’s perception of danger without violating the “golden rule,” which prohibits asking jurors to imagine themselves in the defendant’s position.
+An attorney’s strategy must go beyond simply introducing a PTSD diagnosis.
+Success depends on helping jurors understand the defendant’s perception of danger—without violating the “golden rule,” which prohibits asking jurors to imagine themselves in the defendant’s position.

 Through careful questioning, visual evidence, and expert testimony, a strong defense can:

-• Show why the defendant genuinely believed deadly force was necessary;
+1. Show why the defendant genuinely believed deadly force was necessary

-• Highlight the reasonableness of that belief under the circumstances; and
+2. Highlight the reasonableness of that belief under the circumstances

-• Address the psychological effects of trauma without suggesting diminished capacity, which Florida law does not allow.
+3. Address psychological effects of trauma without suggesting diminished capacity (which Florida law does not allow)

 Yet the ruling also underscores the need for experienced representation.
 Without the right legal framing, PTSD evidence can easily be misunderstood or excluded.
 A seasoned defense attorney must connect the dots between the defendant’s internal belief and what the law considers reasonable.